madg1992/liri-node-app/README.md

 ## HOW TO USE LIRI:
 ### DEMO: spotify-this function
+The command line is: node liri.js spotify-this-song _songName_ In our example below, we used the search query '_baby_'.
+The switch case statement that was created inside of the pickAppToRun function will determine which function to run based on the key statements we pass through the terminal.
+The spotifySong function, when called, will search through Spotify's database for the search query we pass through the terminal at process.argv[3].
+A FOR LOOP was create so that it will print the top 20 results in the terminal.
 ![Screenshot of spotify function](spotifyThis.png)
 ### DEMO: movie-this function
 ![Screenshot of getMovie function](movieThis.png)